The Sacred Art of Self-Love

 In the words of William Shakespeare: “Self-love, my liege, is not so vile a sin, as self-neglecting.”

-Tap into the power and joy of self-love and notice the world transforming.
+Tap into the power and joy of self-love and notice your inner and outer world transforming.

 Sonali Bansal